sqliteai/sqlite-extensions-guide/platforms/windows.md

-# Installing Python with SQLite on Windows
+## Windows

-This guide explains how to set up SQLite for use with Python and C# on Windows.
+This guide explains how to install SQLite on Windows with support for loading extensions.

----

 ## Using SQLite with Python